Announcement I imagined a shop that I would love to stumble into myself...with rare 18th c costume and textiles...every piece weaving a story.

 I started my design blog, Trouvais, in the Spring of 2009.
 Exploring color and texture and the rare find that imbues a sense of story and history naturally led me down the garden path to the world of precious and inimitable antique textiles.

 After all the basics...it's "the find" that adds character to a home.
-I found myself tiring of the mass copying of original "unique" items found at Brocante fairs and flea markets, and the perfect, pristine homes in so many magazines.
-I ventured future and further to find those special pieces that are a piece of art, a piece of history...that simply cannot be mass copied or produced any more.
+Over time I have ventured future and further to find those special pieces that are a piece of art, a piece of history...that simply cannot be mass copied or produced any more.
 Stumbling one piece at a time into a world where subtle differences matter.
 Falling in love with antique textiles.
 Learning through research, touch, attention to detail.

 I work many one of a kind textiles into my home design.
 An 18th century piece of age-rubbed velvet, heavy with silver Ottoman embroidery, that evokes the Turquerie of a Liotard painting.
 A damaged robin's egg blue quilted skirt reworked into plump bedroom pillow.
 A favorite silk wall hanging with blue cornflowers and gold lilies cast across Pompadour pink field.
 Silk and satin waistcoats hang inside armoires...just so I can catch a glimpse of them when I open the doors.